 A true story of money, sex, glamour and gambling.
 When Beth

-book is an unusual read, mostly compelling, sometimes irritating.
-I liked it
+This book is an unusual read, mostly compelling, sometimes irritating.
+I liked it not least

-mention, this rings true throughout, from New York to Vegas and the
+rings true throughout, from New York to Vegas and the Caribbean.

-FBI, theft by employees and drug addiction are all here but not treated in an
+employees and drug addiction are all here but not treated in an over dramatic way.

 This memoir is just the right length and ends well.

 Paperback: - 240 pages - Yellow Jersey (5 Aug 2010) £8.39